USAJOBS/help-center/how-to/account/documents/index.md

 ### Upload a resume or create a resume

 You can [upload a resume](resume/upload/) or [use our Resume Builder to build one](resume/build/).
-Resumes must be less than 3MB in size.
+Resumes can be no larger than 5MB in size.
 You can upload in the following formats:

 * GIF
 * JPG